mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 Fine-grained access management for your Mendix Cloud environments is handled for each of your applications in the Developer Portal.
 Each team member can subscribe or unsubscribe to alerts, and the **Technical Contact** of an application can manage the various permissions of each team member per environment.

-The sections below describe the various App Team roles used in node settings.
+The sections below describe the various development team roles used in node settings.

 #### 1.5.1 What Team Role Manages Mendix Cloud Environment Access?